What is an emergency medical technician?

 Do EMTs make a lot of money?

 EMT salaries are lower than other healthcare jobs.
 The role requires minimal schooling and training.
 Many rural communities use volunteers to fill these roles, lowering overall wages in the role.
-Many EMTs also act as CPR instructors and other part-time roles to make additional wages.
+Many also act as CPR instructors and other part-time roles to make additional wages.

 Are EMTs different than doctors?

 EMTs are not doctors or nurses.
 They receive a lower level of training and aren’t allowed to do treatments that break a patient’s skin.
-EMTs help get patients’ emergency care en route to the hospital and can perform CPR and some basic life-saving techniques.
+They help get patients’ emergency care en route to the hospital and can perform CPR and some basic life-saving techniques.

 Do EMTs drive ambulances?